Manyu-Ku/8_Week_SQL_Challenge/Case_study#1/Solutions.md

 <hr>

 ### 3. What was the first item from the menu purchased by each customer?
 There are two possible outputs using different functions as follow.
-The first output shows only one item that first recorded in the system, and the later shows all items purchased on the first purchasing date.
+The first output shows only one item that was first recorded in the system, and the latter shows all items purchased on the first purchasing date.

 **(1) Only shows the first item purchased by each customer, even they bought more than one item on the first purchase date**
 ```sql